-In the event GSL Holdings makes a distribution with respect to its common shares (including the starting dividend to be declared shortly after the closing of the Merger), subject to the discussions of the passive foreign investment company, or PFIC, and CFC rules below, a U.S. holder will be required to include in gross income as foreign source dividend income the amount of the distribution to the extent paid out of GSL Holdings' current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
+In the event GSL Holdings makes a distribution with respect to its common shares, subject to the discussions of the passive foreign investment company, or PFIC, and CFC rules below, a U.S. holder will be required to include in gross income as foreign source dividend income the amount of the distribution to the extent paid out of GSL Holdings' current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
 Distributions in excess of such earnings and profits will be applied against and will reduce the U.S. holder's tax basis in the common shares and, to the extent in excess of such basis, will be treated as gain from the sale or exchange of the common shares.